 Once again, my grandfather resumed his job as a switchman at the Great Northern Railroad.
 And despite his earlier reluctance to activate in 1942, Joe Tucker volunteered for duty with the Washington National Guard.

 In the years following the war, Grandpa became an active member of the Spokane Democratic Party.
-With deep Arkansas roots, Joe carried his New Deal sensibilities to Eastern Washington politics.
-His tireless work canvassing neighborhoods for local, state, and national candidates eventually earned notice across the Cascades, in Olympia, and from gubernatorial candidate Albert Rosellini in Seattle.
+Influenced by his deep Arkansas roots, Joe carried New Deal sensibilities to Eastern Washington politics.
+His tireless work canvassing neighborhoods for local, state, and national candidates, eventually earned notice across the Cascades, in Olympia, and from gubernatorial candidate Albert Rosellini in Seattle.

 By the late 1950’s, Joe Tucker’s modest home on Boone Avenue became the center of vital party planning.
-Velma mentioned that on one occasion Governor Rosellini, Senators Henry Jackson, and Warren Magnusson all sat among her quilts and afghans consulting with my grandfather for major strategic planning.
-Joe was a valuable asset, working city precincts with the same determination that he marched from Normandy to Germany.
+Velma later remarked on one occasion when Governor Rosellini, Senators Henry Jackson, and Warren Magnusson all conferred among her couch pillows and crocheted afghans consulting with my grandfather on major strategy.
+Joe was an esteemed asset, working city precincts with the same determination that carried him from Normandy to Germany.
 And the party counted him a senior operative.

 All Joe wanted was a level playing field–that those with power and money would have to follow the rules everyone else did.
 The powerful could not exploit those who lacked position and privilege.
-He saw firsthand the power that every day American’s brought to enormous obstacles–he fought with them in Europe.
+He saw firsthand the power that every day American’s brought to enormous obstacles–he fought along side them in Europe.
 Joe believed that the rest of us were as worthy as the richest people in the country.
-His wartime experiences exposed the cost of tyranny, and the absence of democracy.
+His wartime experiences reinforced the curse of tyranny, and the absence of democracy.

 You see, Joe Tucker was a foot soldier, nothing more, nothing less.
 In war, he committed himself to serve his country–an enlisted guy who lugged a rifle for the rest of us.
 In peace he poured that same devotion to his family, his job, and his wider community.
-There was work to do for America in both scenarios, and my grandfather never shirked away from doing his bit.
+There was work to do for America in all three spheres, and my grandfather never shirked away from doing his bit.

-Gail Chumbley is the author of the two-part memoir, River of January and River of January: Figure Eight.
-Also available on Amazon.
+Gail Chumbley is the author of the two-part memoir, River of January and River of January: Figure Eight. http://www.river-of-january.com.
+Also available on Kindle.